 Mallorca is the biggest of the Balearic Islands and is the ideal place to go on a road trip.
 The capital of Palma is the natural starting point due to it being the main into and out of the island.

 Before you leave Palma, you should take the time to explore the city and see the sights.
-In particular, the impressive cathedral which is visible from almost everywhere in the city.
+In particular, the impressive cathedral is visible from almost everywhere in the city.

 The best way to see the island is to do one big loop.
-This way you’ll get to see the majority of the island and all its beauty spots.
+This way you’ll get to see the majority of the island and all its beautiful spots.
 If you like mountaineering, you may want to take a detour into the centre, so you can climb a few peaks or go on a hike.

 The drive along narrow coastal roads to Valdemossa and Soler is one you won’t forget in a while.
 Be sure to check out the beaches at Cala Agulla too, which are free of the tourists you’ll find in other parts of the island.